 Associate in Applied Science (A.A.S.)

-With the global explosion of mobile devices and Internet-based technologies, and the need to manage digital information and communications in secure environments, the field of information technology is undergoing rapid changes.
-The A.A.S. degree program in Information Technology at Finger Lakes Community College is continually evolving to meet the demands of the field and our regional industries and businesses.
+With the global explosion of mobile devices and internet-based technologies, and the need to manage digital information and communications in secure environments, the field of information technology is undergoing rapid changes.
+The A.A.S. degree program in information technology at Finger Lakes Community College is continually evolving to meet the demands of the field and the regional industries and businesses.

-According to Computerworld's Hot IT Skills for 2014, companies are planning significant hiring in the areas of Programming and Application Development, Help Desk/Technical Support, Networking, Mobile Applications and Device Management, Project Management, Database Administration, Security Compliance/Governance, and Business Intelligence/Analytics.
+According to Computerworld's Hot IT Skills for 2014, companies are planning significant hiring in the areas of:

-Advisement areas: Based on their individual career goals, students then select one specialty area, called advisement areas, on which to focus their studies.
+Advisement Areas: Based on your individual career goals, you will select one advisement/specialty area to focus your studies on.
 FLCC's program includes two separate advisement areas in:

 - Networking and Security